-The COVID-19 & Flu Vaccine Study
+The Covid & Flu Vaccine Study

 This study aims to evaluate the safety and effectiveness of a potential new combination vaccine for COVID-19 and seasonal flu.
-Up to 7,950 people will participate in this important research across Australia and New Zealand.
+Up to 9,320 people will participate in this important research across Australia and New Zealand.
+COVID-19 is caused by a coronavirus and flu by influenza viruses - both can lead to severe respiratory illness, hospitalisations, and deaths, especially among older adults.

-Are you at least 65 years old, in general good health, and interested in advancing groundbreaking vaccine research?
+Are you at least 65 years old, in general good health, and interested in advancing vaccine research?
 If so, keep reading to see if you may be eligible for this vital clinical trial, and how to get involved.

-• Aged 65 years and older
+- Aged 65 years and older

-• In general good health
+- In general good health

-• Have received your primary vaccination series against COVID-19 with or without a booster
+- Have received your primary vaccination series against COVID-19 with or without a booster

-• Up to four clinic visits (includes one visit during which you will receive the study vaccine)
+- Up to four clinic visits (includes one visit during which you will receive the study vaccine)

-• Approximately 26 weeks (182 days)
+- Approximately 52 weeks (364 days)

 If you take part in the research study, there will be: